sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Make ###

 Unlike the Makefiles that CMake generates automatically for the chosen platform, static Makefiles require a great deal more maintenance and are less portable.
-Also, the static Makefiles provided with OpenCoarrays lack several important capabilities.
-In particular, they will not build the tests; they will not generate the `caf` compiler wrapper that ensures correct linking and or `cafrun` program launcher that ensures support for advanced features such as Fortran 2015 failed images; they will not build the [opencoarrays] module that can be used to provide some Fortran 2015 features with non-Fortran-2015 compilers; nor do the static Makefiles provide a `make install` option so you will need to manually move the resultant library from the build location to yoru chosen installation location.
+Also, the static Makefiles provided in [src] lack several several important capabilities.
+In particular, they will not build the tests;
+they will not generate the `caf` compiler wrapper that ensures correct linking and `cafrun` program launcher that ensures support for advanced features such as Fortran 2015 failed images; they will not build the [opencoarrays] module that can be used to provide some Fortran 2015 features with non-Fortran-2015 compilers; nor do the static Makefiles provide a `make install` option so you will need to manually move the resultant library from the build location to your chosen installation location.

 If none of the installation methods mentioned higher in this document are work on your platform and if CMake is unavailable, build and install the